 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

 Jing Chen :This research is focused on establishing a process for rapidly and efficiently isolating pure stage I oocytes in zebrafish while eliminating granulosa cell contamination.
-The primary aim is to develop a method that facilitates more precise analysis in oocyte-specific research areas, particularly in epigenetics and genome structure.
+The primary aim is to develop a method that facilitates more precise analysis in oocyte-specific research areas, particularly in genome and epigenetic research.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.